aab222/sample_codes/README.md

 # sample_codes

 A sample of coding work done during my PhD, which was on statistical fitting of stellar rotation evolution models.
 Physical models that optimally fit rotation data allow for the more robust use of the gyrochronology technique (whereby a star's age can be inferred from its mass and rotation rate), and also give us a greater insight into the magnetised stellar wind physics (which govern the rotational evolution) of these stars.
+More details can be found in Breimann 2021, accessed through this link: https://ui.adsabs.harvard.edu/abs/2021ApJ...913...75B/abstract.

 Codes: